thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 Level 1: Message-passing
 ========================

-*Assuming an object is known to be a Swift object or an Objective-C object at compile-time, what does it take to send a message from one to the other?*
+*Assuming an object is known to be a Codira object or an Objective-C object at compile-time, what does it take to send a message from one to the other?*